-Each class teacher has allocated time each day (See class time-tables), the time allowance being in line with policy i.e. the specified time for the age of the child.
+Each class teacher has allocated time each day (see class time-tables), the time allowance being in line with policy i.e. the specified time for the age of the child.

 Once a week the Act of Collective Worship takes place as part of a whole school assembly.
-The other days it takes place in class groups.
+The other days it takes place in class groups or, at times, with classes coming together to worship.

 Each week at St Ambrose, the whole school comes together to emphasise the unity of our community.
 This assembly is usually led by the Headteacher.
 It takes the format of formal prayers followed by an Act of Collective Worship.
-The focus is usually based on the 'Wednesday Word' - sharing Sunday's Gospel.
+The focus can be based on the 'Wednesday Word' - sharing Sunday's Gospel, on a local or national theme or on one of our school values.
 Appropriate resources are displayed on a focus table.
 School announcements are then made and presentations for good work, behaviour, attendance etc.